 As for alcohol use, the National Survey on Drug Use and Health found that in 2016, 54.6% of adults 26 and older were current alcohol users.
 In all, benzodiazepines were at least partially responsible for 11,537 overdose-related deaths in 2017, according to the National Institute on Drug Abuse.

 The takeaway here is that if you are using a benzodiazepine for anxiety, make sure that you are using it properly.
 This means waiting until the drug is out of your system before hitting happy hour.
 The timeframe for this, however, is not set in stone.

 “It really depends on a few things,” says Rachel Firebaugh, Pharm.D., a clinical assistant professor at the University of Washington School of Pharmacy in Seattle.
 She explains that the medication dosage and the amount of alcohol involved are important factors.
 “If it were a small amount of alcohol and a lower dose of the benzo, there would be a lower risk,” she says.

-Dr. Firebaugh says signs could include difficulty breathing, loss of consciousness, and the inability to wake someone.
+Dr. Firebaugh says signs of overdose could include difficulty breathing, lost consciousness, and the inability to wake someone.
 Also be on the lookout for dizziness, slurred speech, confusion, and weakness.